deciduously/hunt-the-wumpus/post.md

 **SCREENSHOT**

 Nifty!
+Our cave isn't terribly interesting though.
+There's some low-hanging fruit, here - there's gotta be a wumpus to hunt!

-Here's a **tagged commit**.
-Join me in Part 3 to make a game out of this dodecacave.
+Join me in Part 3 to make a game out of this treacherous dodecacave.

 **PART 3**
 *********************************************************************************************************************************************************************************************************************************************************************************
 *********************************************************************************************************************************************************************************************************************************************************************************

-Our cave isn't terribly interesting.
-There's some low-hanging fruit, here - there's gotta be a wumpus to hunt!

 Open up `src/lib.rs` and add one to our `Model`: